Parents Of Missing Long Island Woman Gabby Petito Issue Tearful Plea For 22-Year-Old's Safe Return Home

 BOHEMIA, N.Y.
-(CBSNewYork) — The parents of a missing Long Island woman need help finding her.
-She was on a cross country trip when communication went dry.
+(CBSNewYork) — The parents of a missing woman originally from Long Island need help finding her.
+She was on a cross country trip when all communication suddenly stopped.

-On Monday, CBS2’s Jenna DeAngelis heard a plea from her family speaking from their lawyer’s office in Bohemia.READ MORE: Paterson, NJ Students Return To Classrooms For First Time Since March 2020
+On Monday, CBS2’s Jenna DeAngelis heard a plea from her family speaking from their lawyer’s office in Bohemia.READ MORE: Child Tax Credit: When Will Your September Payment Arrive?

 Gabby Petito’s emotional mother, who was holding on to a photo of her daughter, is desperate for her to come home.

-Note: Editor’s note: This story first appeared on Sept.
-13, 2021.